 Berlin Wonderland is a photo book showing the tumultuous years of Berlin between 1990 and 1996.
 That is the Berlin we grew up dreaming of living one day, and this is why we loved this book so much.

 In its more than 200 pictures, you will see how the years between 1990 and 1996 were quite unique and how they shaped the city we live in today.
-Another book that everyone in Berlin needs to have.
+This is another book that everyone in Berlin needs to have.

 Bonus Book: How to be German / Wie man Deutscher wird

-How to Be German in 50 Easy Steps is the perfect present for that friend that just moved in.
+How to Be German in 50 Easy Steps is the perfect present for that friend who just moved in.
 Welcome to Berlin, little Ausländer.

-In this short book, you will learn a lot about Germans and why they like Tatort so much, why they have weird dreams of being naked in parks and lakes and why they have so many rules for everything.
+In this short book, you will learn a lot about Germans, why they like Tatort so much, have weird dreams of being naked in parks and lakes, and have so many rules for everything.
 This book is an eye-opener and a love letter to Germany.

-If you just arrived in Berlin, How to Be German in 50 Easy Steps is the book you need to buy first.
+If you have just arrived in Berlin, you need to buy the book How to Be German in 50 Easy Steps first.

-If you need more books, you should take a look at the article we wrote about Berlin 1945 – Photos of the Aftermath and the interview we did with Dario-Jacopo Laganá about his book We Will Forget Soon.
+If you need more books, you should look at the article we wrote about Berlin 1945 – Photos of the Aftermath and our interview with Dario-Jacopo Laganá about his book We Will Forget Soon.